vaadin-miki/super-fields/superfields/README.md

 All number fields support alternative characters that serve as grouping (thousand) separator, negative sign and (if applicable) the decimal separator.
 By default, the alternatives may not overlap with the symbols provided by the current `Locale`.
 Furthermore, some of those alternative symbols can be prohibited from being typed with a keyboard.

+All number fields implement `HasInvalidInputPrevention`.
+Turning input prevention on will disallow entering any text into the field that is not a properly formatted number (similar to `setPreventInvalidInput(true)` in Vaadin 14).
+Input prevention is turned off by default.

 ### `SuperDoubleField` and `SuperBigDecimalField`

 An input field for entering localised `Double` and `BigDecimal` numbers.
 Supports thousands (grouping) separators for the integer part and optional decimal separator.